NOISE ASSESSMENTS FOR ALL WORKPLACES

 Hearing protection assessment

 I will assess the current hearing protection against the noise levels present to confirm all is OK.
-I will also give alternatives and tell you what SNR to aim for so you can choose others as needed in the future.Other advice
+I will also give alternatives and tell you what SNR to aim for so you can choose others as needed in the future.Advice on other actions needed for the Noise Regs

 Technically there is a difference and what you need is a noise assessment.